mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 This is a wrapper of the [proxy_set_header](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_set_header) directive to allow redefining (overwriting) or appending fields to the request header passed to the origin server.
 The following changes were made to the open-source version:

 1. This directive merges the configurations across different levels (server/location/if).
 However, if the same header name appears in multiple levels, only the deepest layer’s configuration takes effect for that header.
-Because CDN360 has a hierarchical cache structure, we try to make sure the headers set by this directive appear only in the requests to the origin servers (not parent cache servers).
+2. Because CDN360 has a hierarchical cache structure, we try to make sure the headers set by this directive appear only in the requests to the origin servers (not parent cache servers).
-2. Use the new parameter  ```if(condition)``` to set the header based on some conditions.
+3. Use the new parameter  ```if(condition)``` to set the header based on some conditions.
 If the condition is true, the directive takes effect.
 The ```if``` parameter should always be configured at the end of the directive configuration.
 A condition may be one of the following:

 *   A variable name; false if the value of a variable is an empty string.
 *   Comparison of a variable with a string using the "=" and "!=" operators.
 *   Matching a variable against a regular expression using the operators "\~" (for case-sensitive matching) and "\~\*" (for case-insensitive matching).
 Negative operators "!\~" and "!\~\*" are also available.
 If a regular expression includes the "}" or ";" characters, enclose the whole expression in single or double quotes.

+There are a few things to note when using this directive:
-Because of the hierarchical cache structure, the built-in variables $scheme and $remote_addr cannot be used.
+1. Because of the hierarchical cache structure, the built-in variables $scheme and $remote_addr cannot be used.
 If you need to pass the scheme or IP address used by the client to the origin servers, use the following variables:

 *   [$request_scheme](/cdn/docs/edge-logic/built-in-variables#request_scheme): scheme used by the client
 *   [$client_real_ip](/cdn/docs/edge-logic/built-in-variables#client_real_ip):  client’s IP address